joanabmartins/ARMtemplates/Lighthouse/ActivityLogsByDomain/README.md

 ### How to manage the workbook

-For the workbook to work properly you need start by selecting the subscription and log analytics workspace where you are sending the activity logs to.
+For the workbook to work properly you need to select the subscription and log analytics workspace where you are sending the activity logs to.

 You can filter the results by the domain of the users.
 You need to write next to the _Domain_ parameter the domain name.